Betsy A. Hershman-Greven

-Elizabeth (“Betsy”) Hershman-Greven is a Principal of the firm.
+Elizabeth (“Betsy”) Hershman-Greven is the Managing Principal of the firm.
 Betsy focuses her practice on a wide range of family law matters including dissolutions of marriage, domestic partnerships and Committed Intimate Relationships, complex asset divisions, parentage, parenting and child custody, child support, pre and post-nuptial agreements, and LGBTQ+-specific family law issues.

 Betsy received her J.D., Magna Cum Laude, from Seattle University School of Law, and her B.A, with honors, from Indiana University.
 She is regularly recognized as a “Super Lawyer” by her peers.